Volleyball BC’s Barrier Reporting Mechanism

-VBC is released in August of 2024 our new barrier reporting mechanism.
+In August 2024 our new barrier reporting mechanism was launched.
 This form allows individuals to report barriers to participation and accessing volleyball to Volleyball BC.

 Barriers such as physical barriers to accessing facilities or courts can be reported to VBC so that in future VBC is aware of potential barriers and take steps to mitigate the barrier, avoid the barrier, and communicate in advance of potential barriers.
 Other barriers that can be reported include: financial, culture, language, or physical factors.